telescopeѲptics.net ▪▪▪▪ CONTENTS

 Looking at the short exposure graph, as more representative of the visual seeing error in amateur-size apertures, it is evident that, contrast-wise, larger apertures tend to remain ahead of the smallest ones.
 The pattern is similar to that for stellar resolution.
 A 3 times larger aperture has the cutoff (zero contrast) projected from its mid-to-low frequencies (dashed line) still about 45% of the full resolving range for this aperture size, and 5 times larger aperture about 22% of the full resolving range for its aperture size.
 Adjusting for normalization (effectively, by compressing the plot horizontally by a ratio smaller-to-larger aperture diameter, i.e. smaller-to-larger D/r0 value), the 3 times larger aperture acts as about 30% larger aperture, contrast-wise, than the unit (D/r0=1) aperture, and 5 times larger aperture as about 10% larger (note that both larger apertures do maintain significant contrast well beyond the cutoff frequency of the smaller unit aperture, which are here 0.33 and 0.2, respectively, as well as beyond their projected cutoffs).
 This directly implies that 3 times larger aperture has better contrast level than either significantly smaller, or significantly larger apertures.

-The discrepancy between the optimum aperture diameter being about 2r0 for limiting stellar resolution, and about 3r0 for contrast transfer should be mainly the consequence that the short-exposure MTF becomes less representative of the actual visual MTF as D/r0 increases to ~2 and beyond, due to the increase in the effective magnitude of the tilt error component.
+The discrepancy between the optimum aperture diameter being about 2r0 for limiting stellar resolution, and 2-3r0 for contrast transfer should be mainly the consequence of the short-exposure MTF becoming less representative of the actual visual MTF as D/r0 increases to ~2 and beyond, due to the increase in the effective magnitude of the tilt error component.
 In other words, their actual MTF plots are shifted toward the long-exposure plots, the larger D/r0, the more so.
 Consequently, the optimum D/r0 shifts toward lower value, in this case 2.

 However, considering that seeing fluctuates, and that it will always be better than the average within appreciable portion of time, an optimum aperture, which would perform best during those times, should be somewhat larger than 2r0.
 Assuming that, according to the simplistic scheme on FIG. 82, seeing is likely to be 25% or more better than the average in about 1/4 of the time, the optimum aperture would be about 25% larger, or about 2.5r0.
 Factoring in those relatively frequent nights when the seeing gets better than typical would increase it to about 3r0.